High Pressure Test System - Simulating Deep Well Conditions

 Extreme pressure under the earth affects drilling tools and electronics, so manufacturers of drilling equipment need to test these effects prior to their use in the field to prevent costly accidents.
 To verify, it is helpful to simulate deep well conditions and subject new tool designs to pressure levels found under the earth’s crust.

-The Challenge: The customer’s current solution was to manually simulate high pressures in the well to test the equipment.
+The Challenge: The manual system places technicians at risk by exposing them to high pressure without separation between them and the source of that pressure.
 The manual system exposes technicians to high pressure, places technicians at risk, without separation between them and the sources of high pressure.
 To solve this problem, the client desired to upgrade the control system so that operators can run tests remotely, safely and efficiently.
 Optimation’s Solution: Optimation’s solution involved turnkey layout and fabrication of a new valve, panel and control system.
 The system was fabricated in a cargo container and completely constructed and commissioned in Optimation’s shop in Rochester, NY.
 Upon verification of the control software the system will be installed and commissioned at the client’s facility.

 Control is based on percentage of O2 in the chamber as measured by the client’s analyzer.
 The control room is isolated from the test area with a thick metal plate, protecting technicians from high pressure exposure.
 In addition to data monitoring, technicians can view actual test conditions with the IP cameras.
 All control and data acquisition is via Ethernet, keeping the technicians completely out of harm’s way when the tests are running.
 Various systems at the client’s site are standardizing on the same architectural design.
 Cross-training of technicians from one system to another is envisioned for the future.